RichStone/crosspost-markdown/README.md

 want to keep your article writing outside of webflow anyway, it shouldn't be too big of a deal.

-You will need to add something like prism to enable syntax highlighting.
+You will need to add something like prism to enable syntax highlighting (This should not take more than a pomodoro to set up.
+Step by step tutorial is in the making)

 You may also want to add some extra CSS to your blog posts collection, e.g. to add some extra top margin on headings (h1, h2, etc.).